advanced-computer-lab-2023/khaleha-ala-alah-Pharmacy/README.md

 Before you begin, make sure you have the following prerequisites:

 - [Node.js](https://nodejs.org/): Ensure you have Node.js installed to run the project.
+- [React](https://reactjs.org/): Ensure you have React installed to run the project.

 Create an .env file in the root of the project and add the following environment variables: